tianyingw/tianyingw.github.io/index.md

 Email: tianyingw [at] tsinghua.edu.cn

+### Openings:

+  - [Research opportunities](https://tianyingw.github.io/openings/) are open to highly motivated students.
+Interested individuals are encouraged to reach out for more details.

 ### News:

 - **July 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://arxiv.org/pdf/2207.07796.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.07796.pdf).